Things to do in Arashiyama – Kyoto – A different kind of Paradise in Japan

 Enjoy a Kyoto City Tour with Klook

-Travel tour company Klook has a fabulous Kyoto Day Tour Package, where you can get picked up from Osaka or Kyoto and enjoy a scenic Kyoto Sightseeing Tour in a single day.
+Travel tour company Klook offers a fabulous Kyoto Day Tour Package.
+With this package, you can be picked up from Osaka or Kyoto and enjoy a scenic sightseeing Tour of Kyoto in a single day.

 You’ll stop at plenty of the best landmarks and discover the famous ancient sites in Kyoto.
 You’ll see the best temples and shrines in the package, including Kiyomizudera, Fushimi Inari Shrine and Kinkakuji Temple.
-You’ll also visit Arashiyama and the renowned Bamboo Grove, meaning you are not missing any of the best bits during your brief Kyoto tour.
+You’ll also visit Arashiyama and the renowned Bamboo Grove, meaning you will not miss any of the best bits during your brief Kyoto tour.

 You can click here to check out the prices and conditions of a Kyoto Day Tour Package with Klook!